How to Save Tax on Salary Above 10 Lakhs?

 If you are a salaried individual earning a net salary of 10 lakhs per annum, you should first be conversant with your existing tax liability.
 Once you are aware of the same, you can determine how to save tax for salary above 10 lakhs by availing of the required deductions under the Income Tax Act.
-There are a plethora of options for optimum tax savings and we will help you understand how to save income tax on your salary if it’s above 10 lakhs?
+In this blog we will help you understand how to save income tax on your salary if it’s above 10 lakhs?

 Let’s take a look at the income tax slab rate under both regimes:

 |Rs.
 2.5 lakhs – 3 lakhs||5% (Tax rebate under section 87a is available)||5% (tax rebate u/s 87a is available)|

 |Rs.
 3 lakhs – 5 lakhs||5% (Tax rebate under section 87a is available)||5% (tax rebate u/s 87a is available)|

 |Rs.
 5 lakh – 7.5 lakh||10%||20%|

 |Rs.
 12.5 lakh – 15 lakh||25%||30%|

 |Above Rs 15 lakh||30%||30%|

 If you are earning an annual income of above 10 lakhs, you can fall under three tax slabs under the new regime.
 For the income bracket of Rs.
 10 lakh per annum to 12.5 lakhs per annum, the income tax levied will be 20% of the net income.
 The next respective slab is Rs 12.5 lakhs to 15 lakhs per annum, where income tax levied will be 25%.
 Finally, if your income is above and over Rs.
 15 lakhs per annum, the tax charged is 30%.

 On the other hand, any income above Rs.10 lakhs is taxed at 30% under the old tax regime.